 The Afrikaners have been in South Africa since 1652 when the first permanent white settlement in Sub-Saharan Africa was founded at the Cape of Good Hope by the Dutch under Jan Van Riebeeck.
 The British descendants permanently settled in South Africa somewhere around 1820 when several groups or parties of white British colonists were settled by the British government and the Cape authorities in the South African Eastern Cape.
 In other words, white South Africans have been in South Africa for over 3 centuries.

 I came across a very interesting question on BBC a few days ago.
 Do White South Africans have a future in South Africa?
-Without wasting much time, I answered "why not?".
+Well, my answer was "why not?".
 White people have been in South Africa for over 350 years.
 The current generation of White South Africans know nowhere else but South Africa and if they have no future in the land of their birth then where else?

-> Do African Americans and other minority groups have a future in America?
+Do African Americans and other minority groups have a future in America?
 I personally think it is quite insane for anyone to think that white South Africans are Europeans rather than Africans.
 Despite their European origin, white South Africans are Africans first.
 Their roots go deeper and deeper by the centuries and by generations upon generations.
 South Africa belongs to all racial groups and every racial group has a future in South Africa the same way all racial groups can rightfully boast of America as their homeland.